GSA/fpki-guides/_includes/apple_trust_store_installation.md

 You can use Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
 These steps will help you to create, distribute, and install Configuration Profiles using Apple’s free *Configurator 2* application.
 Numerous third-party applications can also be used to create, distribute, and automatically install Configuration Profiles to managed Apple devices.

-{% include alert-warning.html content="Only system or mobile device management (MDM) administrators should create, distribute, and install Configuration Profiles." %}
+{% include alert-warning.html content="System or mobile device management (MDM) administrators should create, distribute, and install Configuration Profiles." %}

 #### Create an Apple Configuration Profile